Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Among qualifying batters in baseball, he ranks 31st in batting average, 19th in on-base percentage, and 59th in slugging.
+- He ranks 37th in batting average, 20th in on base percentage, and 64th in slugging among the qualifying hitters in MLB play.

-- In 45 games this year (32.8%), Goldschmidt has picked up an RBI, and in 22 of those games (16.1%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Goldschmidt has driven home a run in 45 games this year (32.6%), including more than one RBI in 15.9% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.